The Purpose of Our Low-cost Clinics

-The clinic provides all routine dog and cat vaccinations for a reasonable fee.
-To make an appointment, or for further details, call 650-496-5933.
+Our clinic provides all routine dog and cat vaccinations for a reasonable fee.
+For further details, call 650-496-5933.

-Drop-in vaccinations are available without an appointment every Wednesday between noon and 1:00 p.m.
+Vaccinations are available without an appointment every Wednesday between 12:00 p.m. and 1:00 p.m.

 *Dogs must be on a leash and cats must be in a carrier. (please call ahead or check website prior to visiting to make sure clinic has not been cancelled for the day)